Clukey45/Works/README.md

 * Features dplyr and ggplot2 for sorting, ranking, aggregating and joining dataframes as well as creating scatterplots for visualization.
 * Perform basic linear regression analysis to examine potential correlations between channel popularity and video performance.

-Project 4: Sripps Ocean Temperatures DashBoard (Power BI)
+Project 4: Scripps Ocean Temperatures DashBoard (Power BI)
 * Showcases visualizations describing trends in ocean temperature data generated from Scripps Pier over more than a century
 * Features graphs and matrices depicting rise and fall in ocean temperature in relation to seasonal and temporal changes